dessa-oss/atlas/docs/api_docs/sources/index.md

 Atlas is a flexible Machine Learning platform that consists of a Python SDK, CLI, GUI & Scheduler to help Machine Learning Engineering teams dramatically reduce the model development time & reduce effort in managing infrastructure.

+Atlas is a subset of *Foundations* which is a group of tools we have built for Machine Learning Engineers.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
   <iframe src="https://www.youtube.com/embed/YnwtO48UYAU?start=2" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

-Here are some of the core features:
+### Here are some of the core features:

 **Experiment Management & Tracking:**
 <br>Tag experiments and easily track hyperparameters, metrics, and artifacts such as images, GIFs, and audio clips in a web-based GUI to track the performance of your models